devlace/pytest-adf/README.md

 For additional usage information, see [caching pipeline runs](#Caching-pipeline-runs).

+### Testing Storage Event Triggered Pipelines
 For testing storage event triggered pipelines, please use another fixture `adf_storage_event_triggered_pipeline_run`.

+**Storage Event: BlobCreated**

+For testing blob created event triggered pipelines, unlike `adf_pipeline_run` fixture, below extra arguments are required.
+- trigger name, the configured trigger of the test target pipeline
+- trigger file path, where to store the event trigger file in container
+- storage account container name, together with trigger file path, the fixture knows where to upload the event trigger file
+- local trigger file path, tells the fixture which even trigger file to upload
+- blob event type, `BlobCreated` is the default value

+The fixture firstly helps uploading declared storage event trigger file to target container of storage account to trigger the storage-event-triggered pipeline.
+Then it will block and poll related triggered pipeline run till completion* before returning.
+Pipeline run completion definition is same as above.

 ```python
 PIPELINE_NAME = "my_blobcreated_event_triggered_pipeline"